Federated Domain Generalization: A Survey: Methodologies: A Survey

-\paragraph{Mixup-based augmentation} The models mentioned above can serve as starting points, and further customization or hybrid approaches may be necessary based on the specific requirements of the federated learning setting.
+\paragraph{Mixup-based augmentation} The models mentioned above can serve as starting points, and further customization or hybrid approaches may be necessary based on the specific requirements of the FL setting.
 Mixup-based augmentation is forced to learn features that are common across the clients by mixing samples from different clients during training, thereby improving its ability to generalize to new, unseen clients.

-Shin \textit{et al.} \cite{shin2020xor} proposed a privacy-preserving XOR-based mixup data augmentation technique called XorMixup, which addresses the non-IID data problem in FL by collecting encoded data samples from other devices and decoding them only using each device's own data samples.
-Yoon \textit{et al.} \cite{yoon2021fedmix} proposed FedMix, a privacy-protected data augmentation technique, averaging local batches and subsequently applying Mixup in local iterations to generate augmented data.
-The proposed approach aims to protect the privacy of local data in FL scenarios while improving performance in non-iid settings.
-Yao \textit{et al.} \cite{yao2022federated} generated a certain proxy to approximate the target distribution using for aligning features from different domains via mixup-based augmentation. \cite{yangclient} allows the generation of diverse domains by mixing local and global feature statistics (MixIG) while keeping data private, where MixIG is constructed by randomly interpolating instance and global statistics.
+\hlyellow{Shin \textit{et al.}\mbox{\cite{shin2020xor}} introduced XorMixup, a privacy-preserving data augmentation technique based on XOR operations, designed to tackle the Non-IID data hurdle in FL.
+This approach involves collecting encoded data samples from various devices and decoding them exclusively with each device's data, ensuring privacy and enhancing data diversity.} Yoon \textit{et al.} \cite{yoon2021fedmix} proposed FedMix, a privacy-protected data augmentation technique, averaging local batches and subsequently applying Mixup in local iterations to generate augmented data.
+The proposed approach aims to protect the privacy of local data in FL scenarios while improving performance in Non-IID settings.
+Yao \textit{et al.} \cite{yao2022federated} generated a certain proxy to approximate the target distribution for aligning features from different domains via mixup-based augmentation. \cite{yangclient} allows the generation of diverse domains by mixing local and global feature statistics (MixIG) while keeping data private, where MixIG is constructed by randomly interpolating instance and global statistics.